SysKitTeam/docs-point/common-tasks/permissions-review.md

 ## Permissions Review Wizard

-The **Permissions Review Wizard** has three or four steps, depending on the resource type:
+The **Permissions Review Wizard** has three or four steps, depending on the resource type.
+The following steps are available:
 * **Overview**
 * **Members** (for Office 365 Groups and Microsoft Teams), or **Users** (for sites); this step is not available for OneDrive
 * **Sharing**
 * **Summary**

-On all steps, the **Close & Continue Later** option is available that closes the Permissions Review wizard.

-{% hint style="success" %}
-**Hint!**
-No need to worry when you leave the Permissions Review wizard - all performed actions take effect emmediately, and will be visible in the Summary step at the end of the Permissions Review.
-{% endhint %}

 Let's take a closer look at every step in more detail.